 A constrained version of Atwood's machine is shown in the adjacent image.
 The left side of the device is the same as in the original machine, with a "loose" mass m.
 On the right side, the "constrained" and larger mass M rests on a curved slope that bears a fraction of the weight.
-Perhaps the slope is realized by means of a slot track, like a cable car but without friction; the larger mass moves freely on the slope and rests in a stationary position at the specific position on the slope that is determined by the ratio M/m.
+Perhaps the arrangement uses a slot track, like a cable car but without friction: the larger mass glides easily on the slope under force and rests in a stationary condition at the specific position on the slope that is determined by the ratio M/m.
 At that position, forces are in equipoise.